List of hybrid birds-of-paradise

-Hybrid birds of paradise may occur when individuals of different species, that look similar and have overlapping ranges, confuse each other for their own species and crossbreed.
+Hybrid birds of paradise may occur when individuals of different species, that look similar and have overlapping ranges, mate and produce offspring.

 Erwin Stresemann hypothesised that hybridisation among birds-of-paradise might explain why so many of the described species were so rare.
 Stresemann examinined many controversial specimens and, during the 1920s and 1930s, he published several papers on his hypothesis.
 Many of the species described in the late 19th and early 20th centuries are now generally considered to be hybrids, though some are still subject to dispute; their status is unlikely to be settled definitely without genetic examination of museum specimens.
+From a DNA study of these specimens, Thörn et al. (2024) confirmed the majority of the hybrid identities proposed by Stresemann, with none of them representing distinct species.

 Known or presumptive hybrids

 Some named hybrids and presumed hybrids are: